JyotinderSingh/graphene/README.md

 Graphene presents an idiomatic and intuitive API to build and query graphs, some examples are given below.

+This project is heavily inspired by the content from the book [500 Lines](https://aosabook.org/en/500L/introduction.html).

 | Table of Contents                             |
 | --------------------------------------------- |
 | [Installation](#installation)                 |